 - Step 5 - Validate and check for corrections.

 A proper debugging process can rectify the bugs thoroughly and solidify the entire software development cycle .
 Also, it assists in maintaining the functionality and performance of the software product.

 Debugging works with different strategies and follows no stringent procedure.
-On the other hand, there are some stable and preferable strategies helping programmers for years to successfully identify and fix the program bugs.
-Often, the debugging method is adapted according to the type and severity of errors and the part of the program having bugs and also on the functional effect of the bug.
+On the other hand, there are some stable and preferable strategies helping programmers for years to successfully identify and fix program bugs.
+Often, the debugging method is adapted according to the type and severity of errors and the part of the program having bugs, and also on the functional effect of the bug.
 Here is a list of some common and robust debugging strategies widely followed: